BIS Certification for Foreign Manufacturers - BIS FMCS Certificate - Standphill India

 BIS FMCS certification is a scheme under the Bureau of Indian Standards that allows foreign manufacturers to obtain the ISI mark and export regulated products to India.
 It confirms that the product complies with the applicable Indian Standard and allows use of the BIS Standard Mark (ISI Mark) on certified products.

-The certification process usually takes 4 to 6 months depending on inspection scheduling, documentation readiness, and product testing timelines.
+Typically 4 to 6 months from the date of complete application submission.
+Timeline can vary based on inspection scheduling, testing duration and response time to BIS queries.
 Factory inspection requires BIS officers to travel to the manufacturer's country, which needs advance scheduling.
-Proper preparation can help minimize delays.

-The BIS licence is generally granted initially for one year and can be renewed upon continued compliance.
+The BIS licence is generally granted initially for one year and can be renewed upon continued compliance, with renewal periods extending up to five years in certain cases.
 Standphill India assists in timely renewal to ensure uninterrupted market access in India.

 Ask a Question